AmplitudeAudio/doc-sdk/docs/api/mixer/OutputNodeInstance/index.md

 !!! function "void SetOutput(AudioBuffer&#42; buffer)"

-    Set the output of the pipeline.
+    Sets the output of the pipeline.

     :material-location-enter: **Parameter** `buffer`